Men’s vs. Women’s Skincare Products: Is There Really a Difference?March 16, 2023

 It’s clear that there is a distinctly different market for men’s and women’s skincare products, but when you really get down to it, is there that much of a difference in the formulations?
-If you asked any of our female beauty editors to trade skincare routines with the men in their lives, most would laugh at the idea.
-Aside from the most obvious contrasts — like packaging, fragrance and product names — Dr. Ted Lain, a Texas-based board-certified dermatologist and Skincare.om consultant, says that the formulas in men’s products often differ from those geared towards women, too.
-Read on to find out how.
+Aside from the most obvious contrasts — like packaging, fragrance and product names — the differences between men’s and women’s skincare products are less meaningful than you may think.
+Ahead, we consulted with dermatologists to find out how the formulas in men’s products differ from those geared towards women.

 How Does Male and Female Skin Differ?